 Over 15 years’ experience working within the 3rd Sector

-Chief Inspector of Merseyside Police Special police Dept
+- Chief Officer of Merseyside Police Special Constabulary

 Board Members